 Benefits: Limits your pup's access to the house.
-Protects areas, slippery floors, stairs, items, other animals, children, etc. you do not want your pup to have access to while still house training and during the adolescent seek and destroy phase.
-Safety.
+Protects areas and items you do not want your pup to have access to.

-Drawbacks: Pups still have access to areas inside the baby gated area (counters, furniture, baseboards, carpet, cupboards, etc. - items the pup may find fun to chew and you may find expensive to have repaired or replaced).
-Some pups can climb over (could hurt themselves if a climber).
+Drawbacks: Pups still have access to areas inside the baby gated area (counters, furniture, baseboards, carpet, cupboards, etc.~items the pup may find fun to chew and you may find expensive to have repaired or replaced).
+Some pups can climb over.

-Supervised 100% Short Tethers (non chewable versus leash - short Cable Tether):
+Short Tethers (non chewable versus leash):

-Benefits: Use when you want to teach your puppy some self-restraint and patience ONLY when you are present and eyes are on the puppy 100%.
+Benefits: Use when you want to teach your puppy some self restraint and patience when you are present.
 Example: Tether (give pup a comfy place to lie, may have a toy), while you are cooking, doing dishes, having dinner, family relaxing in the evening.
-Tether short (2, 3, or 4 Feet long depending on size of pup) and at pups height, so they cannot hurt themselves by getting up too much speed/running around.
+Tether short and at pups height, so they cannot hurt themselves by getting up too much speed/running around.
 Idea is to inhibit their movement, yet they have a feeling of some freedom as they can get up, lie down, and move around a little.

-Drawbacks: "ONLY" can be used when you are present 100% of the time - supervising, paying attention to the puppy, period/no exceptions!
+Drawbacks: "ONLY" can be used when you are present 100% of the time, paying attention to the puppy, period/no exceptions!
 Pups must be really comfortable with their collars and leashes first or could panic and hurt themselves.
-They could chew out of frustration on what is close.